Stomach Cancer: Introduction

 Gastrointestinal stromal tumors (GIST).
 This is a rare cancer of the gastrointestinal (GI) tract, also called the digestive tract.
 GIST starts in cells in the stomach wall called the interstitial cells of Cajal.

-Carcinoid tumors.
+Carcinoid tumors (neuroendocrine tumors).
 These come from cells in the stomach that make hormones.

 Understanding the stomach